luotigerlsx/kubeflow-pipeline-fantasy/04_Kubeflow_Pipeline_CICD_Examples/CICD_Pipeline_with_AI_Platform/README.md

 In this exercise you walk-through authoring a **Cloud Build** CI/CD workflow that automatically builds and deploys a KFP pipeline.

-The CI/CD workflow automates the steps you walked through manually during `lab-12-kfp-pipeline`:
+The CI/CD workflow automates the steps:
 1. Builds the trainer image
 1. Builds the base image for custom components
 1. Compiles the pipeline